nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_client_utils.rst

    :local:
    :depth: 2

-The LwM2M client utils library enables an nRF91 Series device to connect to an LwM2M server such as `Leshan Demo Server`_ using the Lightweight Machine to Machine (`LwM2M`_) protocol over LTE.
+The LwM2M client utils library enables an nRF91 Series device to connect to an LwM2M Server such as `Leshan Demo Server`_ using the Lightweight Machine to Machine (`LwM2M`_) protocol over LTE.
 Once the device is connected, the library supports the querying the device to retrieve location data or information about the modem.
 This library builds on top of Zephyr's :ref:`lwm2m_interface` client.

 Overview
 ********

-The purpose of the library is to provide a basic combination of LwM2M objects, which forms a common communication framework for applications that communicate with an LwM2M server.
+The purpose of the library is to provide a basic combination of LwM2M objects, which forms a common communication framework for applications that communicate with an LwM2M Server.
 Following are the fixed set of readily initialized objects that are available to the users:

 * Firmware Update object